AshikMoosa/DailyCodingChallenge/README.md

 # DailyCodingChallenge
 A simple project which includes study materials or notes to popular data structures and algorithms.
-Problems and solutions to coding problems from popular coding platforms like GFG &amp; Leetcode to contiously evaluate coding skills.
+Problems and solutions to coding problems from popular coding platforms like GFG &amp; Leetcode to continously evaluate coding skills.

 Solutions will be coded in javascript and java.
 More languages may be added in future